karlhulme/jsonotron/readme.md

 GraphQL defines the shape of objects using primitives but not the associated validation.
 For example, you cannot define the constraints for `positiveInteger` or `geoJsonPolygon` using the GraphQL format.

 Use GraphQL in the front-end by converting Jsonotron schema types to Graph QL types.
 The `jsonotron-js` implementation provides a function for doing this.

+To improve the GraphQL production, include a `documentation` property on your object property definitions.
+This should be short.
+If an elaborate description of a property is required, use the `documentation` property of the schema type.

 ## Design Decisions